iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > biometric logon does not work, and last whole would not order my prescription<br> :date: __2020-11-22 12:22:00__

-> Prescription function issues when trying to order.
-Galaxy S10.
-Used to work fine, now all but useless to me.<br> :date: __2020-11-08 15:03:43__

 #### 1-star reviews